triradial/Freon4dsl/docs/CRC-Study-Designer-Overview.md

 # Introduction

-The *CRC-Hub Study Designer* is an alternative to creating spreadsheets/documents that show the study schedule and to writing checklists on paper or in a document.
+The *CRC-Hub Study Designer* is an alternative to creating spreadsheets that show the study schedule and to writing checklists on paper or in a document.
 It is for staff at clinical trial sites that work with paper to avoid having a computer between them and the patient.
 The CRC-Hub Study Designer is part of the CRC-Hub product.[^1] Throughout this document, 'Designer' is short for 'CRC-Hub Study Designer'.

 To replace spreadsheets and other manually written documents the Designer supports:
 - Defining the events in a study and optionally the details of their schedule.
 An event is typically a patient visit but it can be anything that needs to be done by site personnel